• About

 All Roads Lead to Love

-MCHL WGGNS June 21, 2018
+Michael Wiggins June 21, 2018

 Today is the day I throw out the garbage.
 Today is the day I stop using the words good and evil.
 Today is the day.
 In our micro community the trash is picked up once a week.
 There are a dozen apartments that share the same bins.
 Last week when the buckets were good and empty a family moved out and filled every container to the top with the stuff they no longer needed.
 In the meantime our coffee grounds and carrot pulp had to live happily in compostable bags on our front porch.
-We accumlated seven sacks in total.
+We accumulated seven sacks of garbage in total.
 Early this morning a big truck gloriously emptied all the hampers.
 We were a clean slate once again.
 As I lugged our watermelon rinds to their final resting place I heard the birds sing and I paused to muse my feelings.
 As far back as I can remember there have always been perishable feelings in the world.
 Nothing lasts forever.
 And each day is filled with a bounty of love and hate feels, good and evil feels, yin and yangs.
 It is hard for me to articulate these polarities because I believe we are all one big ball of feels.
 And sometimes what makes me happy makes you sad and vice versa and so on and so forth.
 The birds don't really care.
 They sing either way.
 As I walk back up the stairs to the bounty of our home I am grateful for this reckoning.
 It looks like rain is on the horizon.
 Maybe I'll take a picture.
 I do not know the feelings of another.
 But I know what is in front of me.
 It is the energy of everything wrapped up together.

 It has always been this way.